pedrottimark/ts-weeks-2018/a-2/README.md

 You don’t need to learn a templating language because:

 * JSX is a syntax extension to JavaScript which looks similar to HTML and SVG.
 * For data values, conditional logic, or `map` methods with component-specific callback functions, enclose any JavaScript expression in `{}` which are analogous to `${}` in template literals.

-If the context of the JSX interpolation
+> By default, React DOM escapes any values embedded in JSX before rendering them.
+Thus it ensures that you can never inject anything that’s not explicitly written in your application.
+Everything is converted to a string before being rendered.
+This helps prevent XSS (cross-site-scripting) attacks.

 Babel compiles JSX elements as `React.createElement(type, props, ...children)` function calls.